-Any skerrick of vintage charm had long since washed away from the laundry at the home of Lucy Glade-Wright and Jonno Rodd of Hunting for George (huntingforgeorge.com).
-There was nothing for it but to gut the room and start from scratch – and it has certainly paid off.
+Any skerrick of vintage charm had long since washed away from the laundry at the home of Lucy Glade-Wright and Jonno Rodd of Hunting for George.
+There was nothing for it but to gut the room and start from scratch – and it certainly paid off.
 The new, chic, user-friendly laundry has loads of bench space, storage, new appliances and brand-new fixtures, fittings and furnishings.
-“I’ve never had a proper laundry and I feel like an adult now!” says Lucy.
+“I've never had a proper laundry and I feel like an adult now!” says Lucy.

-Lucy and Jonno’s existing laundry had been tacked onto their terrace home decades prior, and over the years had undergone some odd embellishments.
+Lucy and Jonno's existing laundry had been tacked onto their Melbourne terrace decades prior, and over the years had undergone some odd embellishments.
 “It had three different types of flooring: concrete, old Baltic pine and brick.
-There were odd bits in the wall, and there was a door to the outside toilet that didn’t work,” recalls Lucy.
+There were odd bits in the wall, and there was a door to the outside toilet that didn't work,” recalls Lucy.
 “That was our problem room.
 It was a mess, had zero functionality and it gave me the chills thinking about renovating it.
 But this is where Jonno came to life.
 He just took over!”

 Decor hacks: It's the finer details that complete a space.
 In the laundry, Lucy added plants and a piece of art.
 “That made it premium.
 Why shouldn't the laundry be a nice space if you have to spend time there?” says Lucy.

 Need additional hanging space?
 Watch this video to find out how to hang a clothes rail.